Valentynlang/my-portfolio-website/README.md

 - Responsive design that works on all devices
 - Smooth animations using Framer Motion
 - Interactive background with tsparticles
-- Testimonial and work sliders using Swiper
+- Work sliders using Swiper

 ## Getting Started